Otitis Externa and Painful, Discharging Ears

 - To reduce risk of recurrence.

 - To prevent complications.

-Management is the same for adults and for children:
+Treatment and management of otitis externa is the same for adults and for children:

 Acute otitis externa

 - Usually managed with topical drops.

 - Wicking and removal of debris to clean the canal and facilitate topical treatment can be helpful.